ne0rrmatrix/MauiPageFullScreen/README.md

 # MauiPageFullScreen sets the Page to full screen or restore screen

 Currently it works with Navigation Page, Tabbed page, and Shell page.
-Windows, Android, IOS and Mac supported.
+Windows, Android, and IOS.
 Full screen is supported by Windows, android and IOS.
 It is not supported on Mac Catalyst.

 ## API Example: